Redgate Flyway

 With Redgate Test Data Manager a dataset based on production-realistic data can be prepared (eg masked) for use in development environments, in the guise of am "image".
 From these images, clones can be spun up and refreshed on demand by development teams, providing access to the production-like data that developers crave for higher productivity.

-Spin up database when switching branches
+Spin up database when switching branches - available if you partner Flyway with Redgate Test Data Manager

 The advent of distributed version control, namely git, has meant that developer practices are now changing.
 Feature development is often done isolation on short-live branches, with changes being merged back often to the main branch, and the feature branch deleted when the work is complete.
 This causes problems when considering the database, which is a static unchanging entity, unable to co-exist in the multiple states required for branch development.

-Becuase Redgate Test Data Manager can create many clones both fast and without paying the storage cost (as clones leverage copy on write virtualization technology), its pairing with modern development branching practices becomes a game changer.
+Because Redgate Test Data Manager can create many clones both fast and without paying the storage cost (as clones leverage copy on write virtualization technology), its pairing with modern development branching practices becomes a game changer.

 Schema and data comparison tools